KnpLabs/KnpDisqusBundle/README.md

                 shortname: %knp_disqus.lorem.shortname%
                 cache: my_cache_for_lorem # cache template key, usage described below

+### parameters.yml

+    knp_disqus.api_key: YOUR_PUBLIC_API_KEY
+    # Insert your disqus shortname
+    # it's the unique identifier for your website as registered on Disqus
+    knp_disqus.lorem.shortname: "lorem"

 If you setup up an cache, you should also configure cache provider, which will be used automaticlly:

 ### config.yml